 The faculty consists of various ranks, which have significance in regard to benefits, rights, and obligations.
 The unmodified ranks are Professor, Associate Professor, Assistant Professor, Instructor, Senior Lecturer, and Lecturer.
 Faculty members in the unmodified ranks of Professor, Associate Professor, Assistant Professor, and Instructor are expected to participate in three broad areas of activity-teaching, scholarship, and service to the University and to one's discipline-in accord with various faculty, administrative, and trustee statements on tenure and promotion.
 The ranks of Senior Lecturer and Lecturer are primarily teaching positions with limited service responsibilities.
-Senior Lecturer and Lecturer appointments do not carry tenure or a probationary period towards tenure.
+Senior Lecturer and Lecturer and Lecturer are provide towards tenure.